federico-paolillo/nested-combine-reducers/README.md

 const rootReducer = nestedCombineReducers(someNestedReducersMap, combineReducers);
 ```

-# Supported combineReducers functions
-For every 'officially supported' library there will be a test called *Creates a root Reducer from a nested map using combineReducers from X* where X is a particular library.

-Currently the combineReducers functions from the following libraries are supported or *will* be supported:

-- [X] Redux
-- [ ] @ngrx/store

 # Limitations
 The first obvious limitation is that for **very** deeply nested objects the recursive approach of nestedCombineReducers will ultimately fails with a stack overflow error, although the chances that you might encounter or create such complicated state shape are very low.
-Another limitation is that circular references in the reducers map will also lead to a stack overflow error, but having circular references in your state tree is no supported by any Redux like library that I know of.
+Another limitation is that circular references in the reducers map will also lead to a stack overflow errors, but having circular references in your state tree is not supported by any Redux like library that I know of.